Welcome from Director

 Welcome to The KAUST School, where our students develop as Inquirers, Thinkers, Communicators, and Risk-Takers.
 Through this process, they also grow to be Knowledgeable, Principled, Open-Minded, Caring, Balanced, and Reflective.
 TKS provides an exceptional International Baccalaureate education to all of our students through the PYP, MYP, and DP programs.
 The inquiry-based approach allows each student to progress along their learning journey and to engage in learning experiences which are both personalized and appropriately challenging.

 This year TKS is proud to be celebrating its 10 year anniversary and it’s amazing to see all that has been accomplished in these ten short years.
-We are accredited by the Council of International Schools, The New England Association of Schools and Colleges, and authorized to deliver all three IB programs.
+We are accredited by the Council of International Schools, The Middle States Association of Schools and Colleges, and authorized to deliver all three IB programs.
 We have developed a wonderful relationship with the KAUST University and with our host country of Saudi Arabia.
 These relationships allow us to offer unique experiences for both our faculty and students not be available in other schools around the world.

 Strategically the school has been focused on Teaching and Learning, Professional Culture, Engagement, and Organizational Development.
 This year we look forward to using the re-accreditation process, to lay the foundation for the work of our upcoming strategic plan which will be launched in the fall of 2020.